How To Take Ebooks Out Of The Library

 Do I need to download an app?

 Yes—if you’re not using an ereader like a Kobo which has OverDrive built in (more on that in a sec), you’ll have to download an app on your smartphone or tablet in order to read all those ebooks.
-If your library uses OverDrive, you’ll need either the newer OverDrive app Libby, which I recommend, and which works with iOs or Android, or OverDrive, an older, more bare-bones app that works with both iOs and Android, as well as Chromebook, Windows 8 & 10 and the Kindle Fire HD (Kobos come with OverDrive already installed, other Kindles aren’t compatible with OverDrive).
+If your library uses OverDrive, you’ll need the OverDrive app Libby, which works with iOs or Android.
+(Kindles, apart from the Kindle Fire, aren’t compatible with OverDrive in Canada, but are in the U.S.)

 If your library uses cloudLibrary, there’s an app that works with Android, iOs, Windows, Mac Os, and Kindle Fire Tablets.
-(The Ottawa Public Library has a guide to using Kobos with cloudLibrary here.)
+(The Ottawa Public Library has a guide to using Windows, Kobos and Androids with cloudLibrary here.)

 Once you’ve downloaded the app, follow the instructions—search for your library, and then enter your card number and pin.
 (You can add more than one library, too—as long as you have a library card for both.)